fyysikkokilta/kulumasiina-v2/README.md

 2. Run `pdm install` and `npm install` on root folder
 3. Start the program by running `pdm dev` and `npm start`

+## DB Migrations

+Migrations are to be applied manually.
+Install sqlite-utils by following instructions at https://github.com/simonw/sqlite-migrate.
+Migrations are saved in migrations folder and each migration should have its own subfolder and a migrations.py file.

+Refer https://github.com/simonw/sqlite-migrate on how to apply migrations.
+When applying migrations to production please backup the database to make sure the change can be reverted if the migration fails.

 ## Paths

 - GET `/` - Index page the actual form